kodeless-design/universal/src/ui/docs/customize/colors.md

 #### Color

-Bootstrap is supported by an extensive color system that themes our styles and components.
+Universal is supported by an extensive color system that themes our styles and components.
 This enables more comprehensive customization and extension for any project.

 ##### Theme colors

-We use a subset of all colors to create a smaller color palette for generating color schemes, also available as Sass variables and a Sass map in Bootstrap's `scss/_variables.scss` file.
+We use a subset of all colors to create a smaller color palette for generating color schemes, also available as Sass variables and a Sass map in Universal's `scss/_variables.scss` file.
 <div class="row">
     <div class="col-md-4">
       <div class="p-3 mb-3 bg-primary text-white">Primary</div>